EtiennePerot/perot.me/src/posts/mac-spoofing-what-why-how-and-something-about-coffee.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To randomize MAC addresses, we will be using an aptly-named program called [GNU MAC Changer], available on most distributions under the `macchanger` package.
 Some distributions have a different package for the [Debian version of `macchanger`][Debian macchanger package], which includes some pretty important fixes such as an updated list of manufacturers, more granularity in the time value used for the random number generator's seed.
 On Arch, that package is known on the AUR as [`macchanger-debian`][macchanger-debian on the AUR].
 This guide uses the output from the Debian version.
 There is also a GTK interface to it called [`macchanger-gtk`][macchanger-gtk], but we will not be using this.
-This guide also assumes that you are using [systemd] as init daemon.

 ## Step 1: Preliminary data gathering